Victor Jurisevic

-Victor Jurisevic (born September 9, 1941) is a Yugoslavian former footballer who played as a forward.
+Victor Jurisevic (born September 9, 1941 – 9 February 2023) was a Yugoslavian former footballer who played as a forward.

 Career

 Jurisevic played in the Yugoslav First League in 1966 with Sloboda Tuzla, and later with NK Istra 1961.
-The following season he played abroad in the National Soccer League with Windsor Teutonia where he recorded 29 goals.
-He featured in the O' Keefe Trophy final against Hamilton Primos, and scored the winning goal to secure the title for Windsor.
-In 1968, he signed with Detroit Cougars of the North American Soccer League.
+The following season, he played abroad in the National Soccer League with Windsor Teutonia, where he recorded 29 goals.
+He featured in the O' Keefe Trophy final against Hamilton Primos and scored the winning goal to secure the title for Windsor.
+In 1968, he signed with the Detroit Cougars of the North American Soccer League.
 He failed to make an appearance for Detroit as he was released during training camp.

-In May, 1968 he signed with league rivals Toronto Falcons, and made his debut against New York Generals.
-In his debut season in the North American Soccer League he recorded six goals.
+In May 1968, he signed with league rivals Toronto Falcons and made his debut against New York Generals.
+In his debut season in the North American Soccer League, he recorded six goals.
 He was also selected as a guest player for the NSL All-Star team in 1968 against the Canada national team in a friendly match.
 In early 1969, he played in the German-American Soccer League with Greek American AA.
-For the remainder of the 1969 season he returned to the National Soccer League to sign with Toronto Croatia, and played three seasons with the club.
-In 1974, he played in the National Soccer League of Chicago with Chicago Croatian, and featured in the 1974 National Challenge Cup.
+For the remainder of the 1969 season, he returned to the National Soccer League with Toronto Croatia and played three seasons with the club.
+In 1974, he played in the National Soccer League of Chicago with Chicago Croatian and featured in the 1974 National Challenge Cup.

+He died on February 9, 2023.